motaylormo/ft_ssl/README.md

 # Usage
 Real OpenSSL's usage prints out its options in the format of 4 columns, each 18 chracters wide.
 This remains constant, regardless of the window's width; it does not resize to fit.

+I did the same, but I listed the flags there as well.